Vodafone wins international arbitration against India in $2 bln tax case | Business

 Vodafone said in a statement the amount of the award was confidential.
 Shares in the company's India unit, Vodafone Idea , ended 13% higher on Friday.
 "The tribunal held that any attempt by India to enforce the tax demand would be a violation of India's international law obligations," Vodafone said in its statement.

-India's finance ministry did not respond to a request for comment.
+India's finance ministry said it will carefully study the award, together with its lawyers.
+"After such consultations, the government will consider all options and take a decision on further course of action including legal remedies," the ministry said in a statement.
 "Vodafone has finally got justice first from the Indian Supreme Court and now from an international arbitral tribunal," said Anuradha Dutt, senior partner at DMD Advocates, an Indian law firm representing the company.

 The ruling brings an end to one of the most controversial disputes in India under international treaty agreements that it enters into with countries to protect foreign investments.
 India is entangled in more than a dozen such cases against companies, including Cairn Energy, over retrospective tax claims and cancellation of contracts.
 The exchequer could end up paying billions of dollars in damages if it loses.